pandas-dev/pandas/doc/source/user_guide/io.rst

   (unsupported with ``engine='python'``).
-Use ``str`` or ``object`` together with suitable ``na_values`` settings to preserve and not interpret dtype. engine : {``'c'``, ``'python'``, ``'pyarrow'``}
+Use ``str`` or ``object`` together with suitable ``na_values`` settings to preserve and not interpret dtype.
+  .. versionadded:: 1.5.0

+    Support for defaultdict was added.
+Specify a defaultdict as input where the default determines the dtype of the columns which are not explicitly listed. engine : {``'c'``, ``'python'``, ``'pyarrow'``}
   Parser engine to use.
 The C and pyarrow engines are faster, while the python engine is currently more feature-complete.
 Multithreading is currently only supported by